 By simply studying and then reducing food waste during food service preparation, Gundersen Health System saves $25,000 per year in food purchases.

-Practice Greenhealth offers tools, resources, and case studies to help our members assess the best ways to reduce all types of solid waste, including food waste, specifically.
+Practice Greenhealth offers food waste tools, resources, and case studies to help our partners assess the best ways to reduce all types of solid waste, including food waste, specifically.
 Our goal is to provide step-by-step resources that will make it simpler for any hospital with food waste reduction goals to design, implement, and measure the success of their efforts.